MatthiasKebede/data-harvester/README.md

 6. **Reflection**:
    - After completing the task, take a moment to review the `analyzer.py` and `test_analyzer.py` files.
 Note how the code is structured and how tests are written to validate functionality.

+## Migration Hints:
+- If you are having trouble with the test suite during/after a migration, carefully check the names of the mocked functions.